The story of ShiftX

 In 2019, Thomas Notland was hired as the company’s Head of UX and Design, and shortly thereafter, Jarand Millett joined as Tech Lead.

-About a year later, in 2020, ShiftX closed a $1,9 million seed round lead by Alliance Venture.
-They were joined by Skagerak Maturo, Evan Weaver (one of Twitter’s first employees) of Fauna Inc and serial entrepreneur Ståle Løvbukten.
-This has accelerated ShiftX’s growth, who now has a continuously growing double-digit employee count.
+About a year later, in 2020, ShiftX closed a $1,9 million pre-seed round led by Alliance Venture.
+They were joined by Skagerak Maturo, Evan Weaver (one of Twitter’s first employees) of Fauna Inc, and serial entrepreneur Ståle Løvbukten.